linstats/linstats.github.io/content/teaching/sample-space/index.md

 ---
 title: Understanding Sample Space in Statistics
-summary: "A guide for beginners in statistics: Bridging the gap between probability and statistics with an introductory concept"
+summary: "A guide for beginners in statistics major: Bridging the gap between probability and statistics with an introductory concept"
 date: 2024-11-13
 type: docs
 math: false